janvi01/janvi01_articles/cld1bmkh5000908jtf6xafyou.md

 * Start contributing and exploring past projects early.
 Early contributors get an edge since they are already familiar with the code structure and inner workings.
 Mentors notice applicants who start contributing early.

 * Maintain regular communication with the mentors and other members of the community.
-This ensures that you understand the working style of the organization and adapt to it well when the internship period actually starts.
+This ensures that you understand the working style of the organization and adapt to it well when the internship period starts.

 ## Final Application

 You have to create a final application and submit it before the deadline.

-Once you have made a contribution, record it on the Outreachy website.
+Once you have contributed, record it on the Outreachy website.
 You will be asked to fill out questions based on your experiences working with open-source organizations, and your relevant projects that demonstrate your skills.
 Make sure to add points that mention some positive aspects, including what you like about the current organization and its projects, and how you could be an ideal fit.
 You will be asked to provide a general timeline that broadly defines how you are going to tackle and complete the project during the time period.
 At last, submit your final application.
 And again, you may take feedback/reviews from experienced folks for assurance.
 Check out the final application questions [here](https://www.outreachy.org/docs/applicant/#final-application).

 Woohoo, the process is completed. 🚀